gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 - `boolean movePlayer(Direction direction)` <br>
-Attempts to move the player from the maze's `current` node to the node at the specified direction, relative to the `current` node.
-Returns false the `maze` rejects this move (either because it is a border / `DeadEndNode` or because the player has already visited that node).
-Otherwise, moves the player into that node, `loot()`s it and checks if the entered node is the `goal` node.
+Attempts to move the player from the maze's `current` node to the node at the specified direction.
+Returns false if the `maze` rejects this move (either because the direction points to a border / `DeadEndNode` or because the player has already visited that node).
+Otherwise, it moves the player into that node, `loot()`s it for gold (or gets robbed) and checks if the entered node is the `goal` node.
 If yes, sets `gameOver` to `true`.

 ### Interactive Program
-To try out a sample program running this maze library, execute the `JAR` file: `InteractiveDemo` found in the `rec` folder.
+To try out a sample program running the `maze` package, execute the `JAR` file: `InteractiveDemo` found in the `rec` folder.

 You will be promped to enter your name and to provide basic configurations